perturbing/CIP-1694-gov-tool/x509-cert-example/e2e.md

 }
 ```

-Note that, thought this now an active CC member, the `Identity NFT` is not yet locked.
-Also, in case you need to specify the node socket path, this is located in `/local-testnet/example/node-spo1/node.sock`.
+> **Note:** In case you need to specify the node socket path, this is located in `/local-testnet/example/node-spo1/node.sock`.

 You can use `Ctrl + C` to forcefully terminate the scripts that run the nodes.
 If you want to respin the network again, you can use the `purge-local-testnet` command, this will delete the blockchain (after which you can deploy again).